Doug (TV series): Music

 Jinkins was also very involved in the show's music.
-One of the show's most notable elements is its unique soundtrack, which consists of various mouth sounds by voice actor Fred Newman.
+One of the show's most notable elements is its unique a cappella soundtrack by voice actor Fred Newman.
 "Fred showed me how you could take out a guitar and use a tuna can filled with water that you'd thump with your finger," said Jinkins.
+The concept of making music out of anything, or making something good out of nothing, is explored in "Doug's Garage Band" (episode 38, part 2), which ends in Doug performing the song "Bangin’ on a Trashcan".

-In the series' Doug's favorite rock group is the Beets, a play on the Beatles.
-The band's members also visually resemble Ringo Starr of the Beatles and Robert Plant of Led Zeppelin, and their penchant for endless reunion tours owes to the Who.
-Jinkins viewed the series' music as an accent to the storytelling.
+In the series, Doug's favorite rock group is The Beets, a play on the Beatles—the band's members also visually resemble caricatures of Ringo Starr (of the Beatles) and Robert Plant (of Led Zeppelin), and their penchant for endless reunion tours owes to the Who.
+Jinkins viewed the series' music as part of the storytelling.

-Creating the music for the series was a deliberate attempt to deviate from the standard for animated cartoons, which traditionally followed the works of Carl Stalling.
+Newman deliberately attempted to deviate from the standard of compositions for animated cartoons, which traditionally followed the style of Carl Stalling's work, with the frantic pacing being ill-suited for the show's slower pace.
 The most complicated piece of music created for the series was for the opening sequence, which was recorded preceding animation, rather than the typical method of composing it afterward.
-Newman's scat singing plays over transitions in the series.
-The show also incorporated homemade sound effects.
+The series' theme song is largely composed of simple sounds, mostly "doo-doo" and "na-na", performed in a scat singing style with increasing intensity, and culminating in a crescendo of several harmonies.
+Newman's scat singing also plays over transitions in the series.
+The show also incorporated many homemade sound effects.

-In the closing credits for the first season of Nickelodeon's Doug, two different pieces of music would play: the first piece would be taken from the second story in the episode, and during the last third, Porkchop would don headphones and listen to music from the first story, immediately drowning out the original background music angering Doug, sweats from his reaction, and runs off to the left with Doug following him.
+In the closing credits for the first season of Nickelodeon's Doug, two different pieces of music would play: the first piece would be taken from the second segment in the episode, and during the last third, Porkchop would don headphones and listen to music from the first segment, drowning out the original background music and annoying Doug, ending with Doug chasing Porkchop.
 Subsequent seasons, however, use a single piece of music for their closing credits (despite using the same animation).
 Starting with the Disney series, the credits have used Doug chasing Porkchop to the left and right only for Porkchop to chase Doug to the left while the credits play.